 The 3-D model is based on broad-band surface wave group and phase speed measurements.
-The group velocities were measured using the method described by Ritzwoller $\mathscr{C}$ Levshin [1998], which is a frequency - time method that involves analyst interaction to choose the frequency band of measurement and to guide the extraction of the fundamental mode from noise, scattered and multipathed signals, overtones, and fundamental modes of different wave types.
+The group velocities were measured using the frequency - time method described by Ritzwoller & Levshin [1998], which involves analyst interaction to choose the frequency band of measurement and to guide the extraction of the fundamental mode from noise, scattered and multipathed signals, overtones, and fundamental modes of different wave types.
 We use group speed measurements from 16 s to 200 s period for Rayleigh waves and from 16 s to 150 s period for Love waves.
 The phase speed measurements were performed at Harvard University [Ekström et al., 1997] and Utrecht University [Trampert and Woodhouse, 1995] separately and we merged these data sets.
 The phase speed measurements extend from 40 s to 150 s for both Rayleigh and Love waves.
 We use measurements only from earthquakes shallower than 50 km to reduce the size of the source group time shifts, which we do not attempt to correct [Levshin et al., 1999].
 All measurements are subjected to the quality control procedures described by Ritzwoller & Levshin [1998], but the number of group speed measurements has multiplied several times since that study.

-The construction of the group and phase speed maps is founded on the tomographic method of Barmin et al. [2001], which is based on geometrical ray-theory with intuitive Gaussian smoothing constraints to simulate surface wave sensitivities.
+The construction of the group and phase speed maps uses the tomographic method described by Barmin et al. [2001], which is based on geometrical ray-theory with intuitive Gaussian smoothing constraints to simulate surface wave sensitivities.
 We refer to this method as Gaussian tomography.
 In fact we apply an update of this method [Ritzwoller et al., 2002a], referred to as diffraction tomography, which uses a simplified version of the scattering sensitivity kernels that emerge from the Born or Rytov approximations.
 Diffraction tomography accounts for path-length-dependent sensitivity, wave-front healing and associated diffraction effects, and provides a more accurate assessment of spatially variable resolution than traditional tomographic methods.
 The resolution procedure is described by Barmin et al. [2001].
 We produce a resolution surface at every nodal point on the globe, fit a cone to the surface in the neighborhood of each node, and define resolution as the half-width of the base of the cone (or identically, the full-width at half-max).
 Surface wave resolution estimates averaged over the region of study are presented in Figure 5.
 Surface wave Fresnel zones widen appreciably at long periods and narrow only near sources and receivers, so resolution is best at short periods and in areas with sources or receivers.
 The dispersion maps are produced on a $2^{\circ} \times 2^{\circ}$ grid world-wide.
-Diffraction tomography affects the amplitude and geometry of the dispersion features primarily at periods longer than about 100 s.
-As documented by Ritzwoller et al. [2002a], diffraction tomography, on average, produces larger anomalies in speed in a period-dependent band of spherical harmonic degrees, and diffraction and Gaussian tomography maps de-correlate past a critical spherical harmonic degree that also depends on period.
+Diffraction tomography affects the amplitude and geometry of the dispersion features particularly at long period, as described by Ritzwoller et al. [2002a].
 Figures 6a and 6b show two examples of surface wave dispersion maps across the region of study constructed with diffraction tomography.

-The shear velocity model is constructed using a Monte-Carlo method, which is described in detail by Shapiro and Ritzwoller [2002a].
-The shear velocity model of Shapiro and Ritzwoller [2002a] was based on Gaussian tomography and is referred to here as CUB1.0.
+The shear velocity model is constructed using a Monte-Carlo method, which is described in detail by Shapiro and Ritzwoller [2002].
+The shear velocity model of Shapiro and Ritzwoller [2002] was based on Gaussian tomography and is referred to here as CUB1.0.
 The 3-D shear velocity model we use here is based on diffraction tomography and we will refer to it as CUB2.0.
-These models only include $v_p$ in the crust.
-The $v_p$ part of CUB2.0 in the mantle will be derived by conversion from $v_s$ using two different methods, and we will distinguish between these two $v_p$ models by introducing suffices to the names (CUB2.0\TH, CUB2.0\EMP), as discussed below.
+These models only include v_p in the crust.
+The v_p part of CUB2.0 in the mantle is derived by converting from v_s using two different methods, We will distinguish between these two v_p models by introducing suffices to the names (CUB2.0_TH, CUB2.0_EMP), as discussed below.